bonaventuredossou/multitask_fon/README.md

 # How to get started

+- Run the training: `sbatch run.sh`

+This command will:
+    - Set up the environement
     - Install required libraries: `pip install -r requirements.txt -q`
     - Move to the code folder: `cd code`
     - Run the training: `python run_train.py`

 # To be done